LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         :align: center

-- Once an event has been identified, the detections can be analyzed using the Bayesian Infrasonic Source Localization (BISL) methods as discussed in Blom et al (2015).
+- Once an event has been identified, the detections can be analyzed using the Bayesian Infrasonic Source Localization (BISL) methods as discussed in Blom et al. (2015).
 This requires specifying the detection list file as well as an output location file label,

     .. code-block:: bash